ScottWe/solidity-1/tutorials/5_client_data.md

 As an example, we now walk through verifying a candidate invariant.
 We start with the weakest candidate, namely `True`.
 As `True` implies `True`, this candidate is compositional by definition.
-Instead, we can focus entirely on adequacy.
+Therefore, we put our focus entirely on adequacy.
 We do this across two sections.
-The first section takes a detour and briefly outline how maps are modelled in SmartACE.
-The second section walks through adequacy checks in SmartACE.
+The [first section](#mappings-in-smartace) takes a detour and briefly outline how maps are modelled in SmartACE.
+The [second section](#instrumenting-the-model) walks through adequacy checks in SmartACE.
 With these goals in mind, let's start by generating the model:

   * `solc fund.sol --bundle=Manager --c-model --output-dir=fund`
   * `cd fund ; mkdir build ; cd build`